 Tryptophan is contained in most food that contains protein, but is found in especially high concentrations in:

-- pumpkin seeds
+- pumpkin seeds.

-17) Regular exercise
+17. Regular exercise

-19) Quit smoking
+19. Quit smoking

 At the very least try not to smoke in the hour or two before bedtime.
-If you’re a heavy smoker it’s another good reason to consider quitting.
+And if you’re a regular smoker, this is another good reason to consider quitting.